apollographql/rover-init-starters/start-with-typescript/README.md

 # Rover init Start with Typescript template

-This template can be used to quickly create an [Apollo Federation] subgraph with the [@apollo/subgraph] and [@apollo/server] packages.
-You can use this template from [Rover](https://www.apollographql.com/docs/rover/commands/template/) with `rover init` and selecting the "start with Typescript" journey.
+This template helps create an [Apollo Federation](https://www.apollographql.com/docs/graphos/schema-design/federated-schemas/federation) subgraph with [Apollo Server](https://www.apollographql.com/docs/apollo-server) and the [@apollo/subgraph](https://www.apollographql.com/docs/apollo-server/using-federation/api/apollo-subgraph) package.
+You can use this template with the [`rover init`](https://www.apollographql.com/docs/rover/commands/init) command by selecting **Start with Typescript** in the command's wizard.

 ## What's Included